spryker/spryker-docs/docs/scos/dev/data-import/202204.0/importing-data-with-the-queue-data-importer.md

     link: docs/scos/dev/feature-integration-guides/page.version/queue-data-import-feature-integration.html
 ---

-Queue data import allows you to import data via message queues.
+Queue data import lets you import data through message queues.
 It increases data import performance by using performance-related abilities and properties of message queues, like:

 * Parallel message consumption by multiple consumers using round-robin.
 * Fast transmitting of large amounts of data.
 * Bulk message processing.

-Also, queue data import allows you to use different import groups.
+Also, queue data import lets you use different import groups.

 ## Why do you need it?